tominardi/pyboondmanager/docs/pages/how_to_app.md

 The most important, here, is to enable the API's endpoints you'll need to use.

-There is many more things you can do, you can refer to the official documentation.
+There are many more things you can do, you can refer to the official documentation.

 ## Configure your application

 After saving your application page, you'll get an app key.
 You'll need to store it on your side.

-Your application need at least 3 availables uri :
+Your application needs at least 3 availables uri :

 * `/install` : it's called by BoondManager when you click on the "Install" button.
-BoondManager check that your application respond and send a secret token that you'll need to save on your side.
+BoondManager checks that your application responds and sends a secret token that you'll need to save on your side.
-* `/uninstall` : It's called when an administrator uninstall your app on BoondManager and should be used to delete the token.
+* `/uninstall` : It's called when an administrator uninstalls your app on BoondManager and should be used to delete the token.
 * Your homepage, entered in the url field.
 It's the page displayed on the iFrame.

 As said before, you can set a configuration page.

-If your application need a frontend, you also need to use the [BoondManager SDK](https://ui.boondmanager.com/sdk/boondmanager.js).
+If your application needs a frontend, you also need to use the [BoondManager SDK](https://ui.boondmanager.com/sdk/boondmanager.js).
 It's used to manage with the primary context of root document (like set the iframe dimensions).

 ```javascript
 document.addEventListener("DOMContentLoaded", function() {